-We know that appropriate accommodation for people with learning disabilities has a strong impact on their safety and overall quality of life, while also reducing social exclusion.
+We know that for people with a learning disability, having appropriate accommodation has a strong impact on their safety and overall quality of life, while also reducing social exclusion.
 However, many people with a learning disability do not have a choice about where they live or who they live with.

 About this data

 This indicator uses data from outcome measure 1G of NHS Digital's Adult Social Care Outcomes Framework (ASCOF).
-The measure shows the proportion of all adults (aged 18-64) with a primary support reason of learning disability support who are "known to the council" who are recorded as living in their own home or with their family.
+The measure shows the proportion of all adults (aged 18-64) whose primary support reason is learning disability support, who are ‘known to the council’, and who are recorded as living in their own home or with their family.

 ‘Living on their own or with their family’ is intended to describe arrangements where the individual has security of tenure in their usual accommodation – for instance, because they own the residence or are part of a household whose head holds such security.

 For more information, please see The Adult Social Care Outcomes Framework 2018/19, Handbook of Definitions.